 - In the Certificate field in Contentstack, upload the X.509 or Public Key Certificate that you received from your IdP.

-- Select relevant algorithm from the options given under the Signature Algorithm field.
+- Select the relevant algorithm from the options given under the Signature Algorithm field.

 - Click Save to save IdP configuration.